Abstract

 materialize and direct this constant in and out that happens while emerging out of

 and submerging into the source text.
-It is important to highlight that, in
+It is important to highlight that, in comparison

-comparison to a typical book where we have a rigidly defined story sequence, the LdoD is a fragmentary literary work.
+to a typical book where we have a rigidly defined story sequence, the LdoD is a fragmentary literary work.
 This means that these

-moments of disengagement can turn into a chance for the user to reposition herself
+moments of disengagement can turn into a chance for the user to reposition herself in

-in another part of the book.
+another part of the book.
 This nuance leads to a reading path and global mental

-picture of the world created by the book that can greatly vary from reader to
+picture of the world created by the book that can greatly vary from reader to reader,

-results from specific arrangements of textual units, readers of the Book of Disquiet - mediated by this in-out-in visual reader –
+from specific arrangements of textual units, readers of the Book

-visual representations correspond to the out-movement.
+representations correspond to the out-movement.

 4. The LdoD Visual